 Throughout this course, students will have the opportunity to evaluate the functional properties of the recipes they prepare.
-They will experiment with edible foams, smoking chicken, liquid nitrogen, ice cream, colourful gels, quenelles, tuilles and spherifiacation.
+They will experiment with edible foams, colourful gels, quenelles, tuilles and spherification.
 Students have the opportunity to unleash their inner culinary artist as they plate and present their creations in stunning Instagram-worthy ways.
 From whimsical dessert decorations to beautifully composed savory dishes.

 - Sensory Analysis

 - Presentation and plating

 - Testing various recipes and ingredients

 - Nutritional knowledge

 - Food preparations and cooking skills

+- Functional food properties